 Communities living near the mining sites, and the people of DRC more generally, could lose out environmentally and economically unless companies and investors disclose key information on the deals and the people behind them, and address environmental risks.

-- Concessions on and around DRC’s lithium deposits are or were controlled by or involved a small number of people with close business relationships – including an individual now serving as a government official and those reportedly close to former President Kabila including an individual reported as an advisor to the former President; a charge denied by the individual, Mr. Cong Maohuai.
+- Concessions on and around DRC’s lithium deposits are controlled by or involve a small number of people with close business relationships – including a serving government official and those reportedly close to former President Kabila. including an individual reported as an advisor to the former President; a charge denied by the individual, Mr. Cong Maohuai.

 - Beneficial ownership information for a key company involved in the deals has not been publicly disclosed making it challenging to determine who is behind and who stands to benefit.

 - Local communities appear to have differing and at times unclear understanding of the projects and risks related to the impact of the lithium mines, including their environmental impact.

 Regulators, companies and investors must take urgent action, including taking responsibility for engaging in proactive and continuous due diligence, fully enforcing the laws on the books and amending laws where they fall short, and ensuring the highest international standards are followed.
 Otherwise, what are currently potential environmental and human rights risks, as well as a lack of accountability and transparency, could end up hardwired into the sector.